sb852/kaggle/README.md

  __good_day__: Some days have great weather and more people are renting out bikes.
 (10 < windspeed < 25; 10 < humidity < 40; 25 < temp < 30)
 __dew__: The dew measure is a more reliable way of measuring humidity (because it is an absolute measure as opposed to relative humidity) and comfort for humans.

-We also a small percentage of noise to our outcome variable to improve generalization performance.
+We also a small percentage of noise to our outcome variable which helped to improve generalization performance.

 #  Model Development

 For registered and casual users, a separate xgb classifier was developed.
-The first four days of each month were used as a private test set to test generalization performance.
+The first four days of each month were used as a private test set to test generalization performance of the models.
 XGB classifiers were developed on 90% the remaining days per month and the validation set consisted of the remaining 10%.
 The validation set was used to perform early stopping to prevent overfitting.

-The best combination of XGB hyperparameters (including max_tree_depths, learning_rate, min_child_weight, etc.) is not difficult to find.
+The best combination of XGB hyperparameters (including max_tree_depths, learning_rate, min_child_weight, etc.) is not easy to find.
 We performed a randomized search and developed hundreds of classifiers.
-All classifiers were tested on our test set.
-For each group (casual, registered), the best performing classifier was identified and predicted were added (i.e. predicted_casual_rentals + predicted_registered_rentals = predicted_total_rentals).
-The best performing classifier was used to predict the labels for the real test set and results were submitted to kaggle.
+All classifiers were tested on our private test set.
+For each group (casual, registered), the best performing classifier was identified and their predictions were added up (i.e. predicted_casual_rentals + predicted_registered_rentals = predicted_total_rentals).
+The best performing classifiers were used to predict the labels for the real test set and results were submitted to kaggle.

 #  Model performance